Volta Prize: Galvanism Prize

+Napoleon III interest in science

 Additionally, the founder of the Volta prize and next Emperor of the French, Louis-Napoléon Bonaparte (Napoleon III), nephew of Bonaparte, was himself very invested in the development of electric science.
 He presented his own voltaic pile at the French Academy of Sciences in 1843, made out of a single metal and two acid solutions.